 Schedule: The schedule of time when the Application Rule will be enabled.
-The schedule may be set to Always, which will allow the particular service to always be enabled.
-You can create your own times in the Schedules page.
+The schedule may be set to Always, which will allow the

 Click on the Save Settings button to accept the changes made.
 Click on the Don't Save Settings button to discard the changes made.